pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

-# Grassmannian Cluster Algebras and SSYTs (open problem)
+# Grassmannian Cluster Algebras and Semistandard Young Tableau (open problem)

 The Grassmann manifold $\text{Gr}(k,n)$ is the set of full-rank $k \times n$ matrices up to equivalence of elementary row operations (equivalently the space whose points are $k$-dimensional subspaces in $\mathbb{R}^n$).
 Grassmannians are of fundamental geometric importance and are a central tool in a model of quantum field theory known as supersymmetric Yang-Mills theory.